MinneMUDAC Student Data Science Challenge

 Spring 2021: MinneAnalytics Madness!

 We’ve added a bonus Sweet Sixteen Challenge!
 Existing teams, look for an email to join the new pool.
 New teams can register here.
 Predictions are due before the first game on Saturday, March 27.

 Join us for the Spring 2021 edition of this analytics event inviting teams of graduate and undergraduate students to explore real-world data while enhancing and showcasing their skills.
-Student teams will build predictive models to predict the outcomes of the 2021 NCAA Division I Men’s Basketball Tournament.
+Student teams will build predictive models to predict the outcomes of the 2021 NCAA Division I Men’s Basketball Tournament, starting with the First Round on March 19.
 Teams will construct their tournament bracket using their predictive model.
 Top teams receive cash prizes!

-Deadline: Brackets must be submitted by March 17, along with supporting methodology.
+Updated Deadline: Brackets must be submitted before the first game on Friday, March 19, along with supporting methodology.
 Winning teams will be determined based on accuracy of predictions.
-Team methodology will be evaluated to authenticate the prediction.
+Methodology will be reviewed to authenticate results.

 Who can participate?

 - Students: Undergraduate and graduate students welcome.
 Please note that you must enter the team name and name/email of a faculty or staff advisor to register.
 See team guidelines below.

 - Faculty/Staff Advisors: Each team requires a faculty or staff advisor to provide guidance throughout the challenge.
 One advisor may advise up to three student teams.
 Advisors assisting more than one team must register for each team.

 - Community Members: This event will feature an open division allowing professionals from the community to participate.
 Note: there will be no cash prizes for this division.

 - Each team requires a faculty or staff advisor to register as well as provide support throughout the competition.